Speedsaver/buildroot-mangopi-r3c/README.md

 ## How to build ##

-This external tree will work with the latest buildroot version, which is not yet released, so using git master or a snapshot is prefered.
+Tested working with Buildroot 2023.02.
+Note login is root, and no password is required

 Download buildroot, then git clone this external tree, cd to the buildroot top level directory, then type these commands: